-- Every department operates a process of Target-Setting for each pupil, indicating precisely what each student is expected to achieve in terms of attainment and work rate. - 2.
+- 1. Every department operates a process of Target-Setting for each pupil, indicating precisely what each student is expected to achieve in terms of attainment and work rate. - 2.
 All pupils in SI & S2 are invited to join a structured reading programme where differentiated tasks and appropriate texts challenge pupils at all levels. - 3.
 S4 6 students have the opportunity to participate in the Study Support Scheme which operates after the school day in Term 2 and Term 3. - 4.
-For those pupils experiencing difficulties in reading, a paired reading and paired writing scheme operates in school, supported by senior pupils, in addition audio tapes are prepared for pupils to ensure that reading difficulties do not prevent progress in other subject areas. - 5.
+For those pupils experiencing difficulties in reading, a paired reading and paired writing scheme operates in school, supported by senior pupils. - 5.
 Pupils experiencing writing and spelling difficulties are be provided with laptop computers and spell-checkers. - 6.
 SQA Special arrangements are requested and employed for all pupils with additional support needs.